Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-where the map in the second horizontal arrow is $ (x_0,x_1,\dots,x_k) \mapsto (x_0,x_k,\dots,x_1). $ \end{lem} \begin{proof} The commutativity of the diagram is obvious from the definition.
-The proof of the first half is the same as the proof of \cite[Proposition 4.5]{fooo:inv}. \end{proof} We need to study orientation carefully to complete the proof of Theorem \ref{opthere}.
+where the map in the second horizontal arrow is $ (x_0,x_1,\dots,x_k) \mapsto (x_0,x_k,\dots,x_1)$. \end{lem} \begin{proof} The commutativity of the diagram is obvious from the definition.
+The proof of the first half is the same as the proof of \cite[Proposition 4.5]{fooo:inv}. \end{proof}